lkostick/E-hallics/Assembler/README.md

 \<Flag> : Can be any combination of letter and\or digit except reserved word

 \<Char> : One char enclosed by single quote.
 Support two escaped characters, '\t' and '\n'

+\<Device> : spart.
+For now only support one device choice

 Letters in instruction: Can be capital or lower-case letter, like add or ADD, eq or EQ